junxit/us-congress-code/title-42/chapter-7/sec-629a.md

 (Aug.
 14, 1935, ch.
 531, title IV, § 431, as added Pub.
 L. 103–66, title XIII, § 13711(a)(2), Aug.
 10, 1993, 107 Stat.
 650; amended Pub.
 L. 105–89, title III, § 305(b)(2), (c)(2), (d)(1), Nov.
 19, 1997, 111 Stat.
 2131, 2132; Pub.
 L. 106–169, title IV, § 401(e), Dec.
 14, 1999, 113 Stat.
 1858; Pub.
 L. 107–133, title I, § 102, Jan.
 17, 2002, 115 Stat.
 2415; Pub.
 L. 109–288, § 11(c), Sept.
 28, 2006, 120 Stat.
 1255; Pub.
 L. 112–34, title I, § 102(c), (d), Sept.
 30, 2011, 125 Stat.
 371, 372; Pub.
 L. 115–123, div.
 E, title VII, §§ 50721(a), 50751(a), Feb.
 9, 2018, 132 Stat.
 245, 262.)

 ## Notes

-### Amendment of Subsection (a)(7)

-Pub.
-L. 115–123, div.
-E, title VII, §§ 50721(a), 50734, Feb.
-9, 2018, 132 Stat.
-245, 252, provided that, effective Oct.
-1, 2018, subject to transition rules for required State legislation or tribal action, subsection (a)(7) of this section is amended— (1) in the paragraph heading, by striking “Time-limited family” and inserting “Family”; and (2) in subparagraph (A)— (A) by striking “time-limited family” and inserting “family”; (B) by inserting “or a child who has been returned home” after “child care institution”; and (C) by striking “, but only during the 15-month period that begins on the date that the child, pursuant to section 675(5)(F) of this title, is considered to have entered foster care” and inserting “and to ensure the strength and stability of the reunification.
-In the case of a child who has been returned home, the services and activities shall only be provided during the 15-month period that begins on the date that the child returns home”.
-See 2018 Amendment notes below.

 ### Prior Provisions